Arminyou04/Arminyou04/README.md

 # 💫 About Me:
 Hey there!
-I'm Armin, 👨‍💻 A detail-oriented data analyst with a foundation in computer engineering and a growing command of Python, SQL, and statistical thinking.
-Motivated by the quiet precision of data, with a mindset shaped by logic, structure, and curiosity.
-Currently building a portfolio grounded in real-world datasets, with the aim of transforming raw information into impactful business insights.
-Driven by a genuine passion for discovering patterns that matter. 🚀<br><br>🚀 I am currently working on designing a library management system database. <br>🤝 I am looking to collaborate on anything that screams excitement in the data realm.<br>📚 I am currently learning Oracle🛢️, and Pandas🐼, and constantly honing my data skills. 🌐<br>🔍 I am looking for help with staying on top of the latest data trends.
+I'm Armin, 👨‍💻 a Test Automation Engineer in the making, with hands-on experience in Python, Pytest, Selenium, and API testing.
+Built a custom pytest plugin out of curiosity about how test tooling works beneath the surface, not just how to use it.
+Detail-oriented and analytical, actively seeks feedback to sharpen technical understanding, with a growing focus on building reliable, maintainable test suites. 🚀<br><br>🚀 I am currently developing a Selenium test automation framework for the SauceDemo web application using the Page Object Model (POM) design pattern. <br>🤝 I am looking to collaborate on anything that screams excitement in the software testing realm.<br>📚 I am currently learning POM, and BDD, and constantly honing my testing skills. 🌐<br>🔍 I am looking for help with staying on top of the latest software testing trends.
 If you've got the lowdown on what's hot, I'm all ears.<br>

 ## 🌐 Socials: